Sharzzdevise/Sharzzdevise/README.md

 Consistently recognized as a hands on and competent Leader, also a selfless "Volunteer"  with various organizations, backed up with notable recommendations.

-Extremely committed to Self growth, development and Research Studies with series of projects to my credit here (repositries).
+Extremely committed to Self growth, development, collaborations, teamwork and Research Studies

+For projects worked on; kindly find them in my repositry section.

 My linkedin profile 👉 www.linkedin.com/in/sharondim/